Welcome to the web page of Meret Roth!

 Meret Roth participated in some world premieres.
 These include the contemporary music theater The unknown bird (composition: Martin Derungs), the experimental music theater, thought-provoking – never entered (composition: Raimund Vogtenhuber) and the Johanneskantate in extended tonality by Johann Sonnleitner.
 In June 2013, she was part of the Zurich Festival in a perseverance of R. Wagner’s opera Tannhäuser in the role of Walters von der Jodelweide.

 Meret Roth works in parallel to her singing career in cultural management.
-Until recently, she worked in the marketing department of the Zurich Opera House and will be working at the Philharmonie de Paris starting 2018.
-She lives and works in Paris and Zurich and continues her vocal training with the Swiss soprano Barbara Böhi.
+Until 2017, she worked in the marketing department of the Zurich Opera House.
+She lived in Paris in 2018 and worked on a mandate for the Beethoven year 2020 at the Philharmonie de Paris.
+Since the end of 2018, she has been working as the event manager at the Zurich Opera House and is continuing her vocal training with the Swiss soprano Barbara Böhi.
 She also teaches singing.

 I am looking forward to hearing from you.